yamerooo123/Fake-News-Detector/README.md

 # Fake News Detector - Deep Learning Machine University Project

-We have decided to make an improvement on this research project: [Fake News Detector RNN](https://www.kaggle.com/code/muhammadwaseem123/fake-news-detector-rnn). and use this as the baseline model
+We have decided to make an improvement on this [Fake News Detector RNN](https://www.kaggle.com/code/muhammadwaseem123/fake-news-detector-rnn) notebook and use this as the baseline model

 ## Base Model